jlpteaching/ECS154B/syllabus/syllabus.md

 In this class, we'll be closely following *Computer Organization and Design RISC-V Edition: The Hardware/Software Interface* by D. A. Patterson and J. L. Hennessy.

 Importantly, you should get the *RISC-V edition*, not the ARM edition and not the MIPS edition.
 This is different from versions in years past.
-The correct version is white with a picture of an abacus on a tablet.
+The correct version is black with a picture of an abacus on a tablet.

 To support remote instruction during Spring 2020, all textbooks available in digital format will be provided as e-books.
 To access the e-books available for your courses, click on the BOOKSHELF option in the Canvas navigation menu.